-Record Туре Comment MARK n TIMEB (ID #1130, 616, 1075, 1076) Event Mark Time Written to STA file TAGGEDMARK n PVAB (ID #1258, 1259, 1327, 1328) IONUTCB (ID #8) Ionospheric Parameters Optional.
+Record Туре Comment MARKnTIMEB (ID #1130, 616, 1075, 1076) Event Mark Time Written to STA file TAGGEDMARKnPVAB (ID #1258, 1259, 1327, 1328) IONUTCB (ID #8) Ionospheric Parameters Optional.
 If present will be written to EPP file.
 This will be applied in single frequency processing but ignored in dual frequency processing.
 RAWIMUSB (ID #325) IMU Measurements SPAN users only.
 RAWIMUSXB (ID #1462) RAWIMUSXB is recommended.
 Only one of these is required, do not log both as duplicate measurements will result.
 BESTLEVERARMB (ID IMU to GNSS Lever Arm SPAN users only. #674) IMUTOANTOFFSETSB is recommended as both primary BESTLEVERARM2B (#1256) IMU to secondary lever arm and (if applicable) secondary lever arms are logged.
-IMUTOANTOFFSETSB (ID #1270) Primary and secondary lever arms Lever arms must be set first through the SETIMUTOANTOFFSET and SETIMUTOANTOFFSET2 commands.
+IMUTOANTOFFSETSB (ID Primary and secondary Lever arms must be set first through the SETIMUTOANTOFFSET2 #1270) lever arms commands.
 BESTGPSPOSB (ID #423) Position, velocity and Optional for SPAN users only.
-BESTGNSSPOSB (ID# attitude Can be used to compare real time and post-processed solutions. / IMURATEPVAB (ID #1778) IMURATEPVASB (ID #1305) INSPVAB (ID #507) INSPVASB (ID #508) INSPOSB (ID #265) INSPOSSB (ID #321) SETIMUTYPE (ID #569) IMU Type Optional for SPAN users only.
+BESTGNSSPOSB (ID# 1429) attitude Can be used to compare real time and post-processed solutions.
+IMURATEPVAB (ID #1778) IMURATEPVASB (ID #1305) INSPVAB (ID #507) INSPVASB (ID #508) INSPOSB (ID #265) INSPOSSB (ID #321) SETIMUTYPE (ID #569) IMU Type Optional for SPAN users only.
 Recommended if RAWIMUSB is logged, not needed if RAWIMUSXB is logged.
 VEHICLEBODYROTATION Angular offset between SPAN users only.
-(ID #642) vehicle frame and SPAN frame Allows vehicle body rotation to be automatically read by Inertial Explorer.
+(ID #642) vehicle frame and S frame vehicle frame and SPAN frame Allows vehicle body rotation to be automatically read by Inertial Explorer.
 MARK n PVAB (ID #1067, 1068, 1118, 1119) Event Mark Time Written to STA file HEADINGB (ID #971) Heading from dual Written to HMR file.
 HEADING2B (ID #1335) antenna the HEADINGB log has been deprecated and replaced with HEADING2B.

-Record Туре Comment SITEDEFB (ID #153) Site definitions TIMEDWHEELDATAB (ID #622) Odometer Measurements SPAN users only.
-Written to DMR file.
+Record Туре Comment

+SITEDEFB (ID #153) Site definitions

+TIMEDWHEELDATAB (ID Odometer SPAN users only.

+#622) Measurements Written to DMR file.

 WHEELSIZEB (ID #646) Circumference of Wheel SPAN users only.

 Written to DMR file.

-RAWDMIB (ID #2269) Odometer Measurements Only applicable to SPAN firmware 7.07 and newer.
-Written to DMR file.
-DMICONFIGB (ID #2270) DMI Operation Configuration Only applicable to SPAN firmware 7.07 and newer.
-Required if logging RAWDMI.
+RAWDMIB (ID #2269) Odometer Only applicable to SPAN firmware 7.07 and newer.

+Measurements Written to DMR file.

+DMICONFIGB (ID #2270) DMI Operation Only applicable to SPAN firmware 7.07 and newer.

+Configuration Required if logging RAWDMI.

 Velocity input is not currently supported.